HijoBejuco/study-notes-sql-python-etc/README.md

 ![Backpropagation notes 2](images/Backpropagation2.jpg)

+### Generative ai with LangChain
+* First of all, we need to configure how we will make calls to a LLM, this is basically to configure an API key of a LLM.

 ### RAG Retrieval Augmented Generation
 * The motivations for RAG is to feed an LLM with private data, so it has a better understanding of a specific topic.
 *

 ## Gunicorn
 Gunicorn is a program that handles receiving requests from users on the internet (like when you open a web page) and passes those requests to an application written in Python (for example, a website that was programmed in Python).